V-Sekai/manuals/decisions/20211005-want-to-summon-friends-and-acquaintances-via-presence.md

-# Summon friends and acquaintances via presence to the current world.
+# Summon #friend and acquaintances via presence to the current world.

 ### Context and Problem Statement

-Want to summon friends and acquaintances via presence.
+Want to summon #friend and acquaintances via presence.

 ### Describe the feature / enhancement and how it helps to overcome the problem or limitation

-By using rich presence friends can join my location.
+By using rich presence #friend can join my location.

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams